 Prior to joining Quinn Emanuel, Simon worked as a research associate for H.E.
-James R. Crawford and Prof. J. Martin Hunter assisting both in their arbitrations and private research such as the Redfern & Hunter on International Arbitration.
+James R. Crawford and Prof. J. Martin Hunter assisting both in their arbitrations and private research.
 Simon has worked for leading dispute resolution firms in London and Paris.
-Currently, he is a member of the Society of International Economic Law (SIEL), the European Society of International Law (ESIL), Young ICCA, ICC YAF (Young Arbitrators Forum), Young ICSID, Young CIArb and DIS40.
+Currently, he is a member of the Society of International Economic Law (SIEL), the European Society of International Law (ESIL), Young ICCA, ICC YAF (Young Arbitrators Forum), Young ICSID, Young CIArb, and DIS40.

 - King’s College London